top of page

 Fire played an extremely important role in bringing our ancestors together.
 It is said that as we gained control over this wild element, so too did the growth of circle begin.
 It defined a physical space with the creation of a rim and a centre point which provided light, warmth and defence.

 Evidence for gathering in circle exist up to 30,000 years ago, although there is no written history of it, evidence has been gathered from art, paint and ceremonial relics that also depict reference and reverence to the divine feminine[1].
 "This means that human beings have been gathering in purposeful circle for a very long time, and that the central representation of divinity was feminine."
 (Sharon Mijares).
-This makes perfect sense when we remember that in Ancient times, many of our Ancestors lived within a Matriarchal system.
+This makes perfect sense when we remember that in Ancient times, many of our Ancestors lived within a system that included a Matriarch, and representation of a Feminine Goddess

 This evidence shows that both men and women gathered in circles opting for communal living, yet with the rise of patriarchal ideology and religious belief, more emphasis began to placed on cognitive thinking in replacement of intuitive.
 This resulted in more linear thinking and behaviours, with people now meeting in lines with their attention directed towards one Leader.